The RSK is the first complete bamboo frame shelter kit for standard relief tarpaulins.

 It enables disaster responders to rapidly build safe and dignified shelters that meet Sphere guidelines by using a new method of roof construction that is simple, strong and highly efficient.

-In view of these advantages for the health, safety and welfare of displaced families there is now a real need to complete a shelter pilot and share this knowledge worldwide.
+In view of these advantages for the health, safety and welfare of displaced families there is now a real need to complete a shelter pilot and widely share this knowledge.

 Director RSK Shelter Charity